Your tenancy agreement is an important legal document, so you should keep it in a safe place.

 If you lose it, let us know and we will send you another copy.

-Your agreement sets out the rights and responsibilities to us as your landlord, and yours as one of our residents.
+Your agreement sets out the rights and responsibilities you have to us as your landlord, and yours as one of our residents.

-The type of tenancy you have is printed on the front of the agreement.
+The type of tenancy you have is printed on the front of your agreement.

-The main legal differences are between secure and assured tenancies, but we try to treat everyone the same if possible.
+The main legal differences are between secure and assured tenancies, but we try to treat everyone the same wherever possible.

 The other main difference is in the way we set your rent.

 As a tenant, you have the right to:

 - stay in your home (known as 'security of tenure'), as long as you keep to the conditions of your tenancy agreement;

 - look at your file or any computer records we hold about you;